Manawar: Economy

-Business and Lifestyle
+Business and lifestyle

-Surrounded by around 60 villages, business is mainly dependent on Agriculture.
-Most grown crops include Soybean, Cotton, Wheat and Red Chilli.
-It is known as the Business City of Dhar district.
-Festivals like Diwali, Dussehra, Raksha Bandhan, Eid, Holi, Guru Saptami are celebrated with joy and excitement.
-For scenic beauty, people prefer Man Dam Garden as Picnic spot.
+Surrounded by around 60 villages, business is mainly dependent on agriculture.
+Crops grown in the area include soybean, cotton, wheat and red chilli.
+It is known as the "Business City" of Dhar district.
+Festivals like Diwali, Dussehra, Raksha Bandhan, Eid, Holi, Guru Saptami are celebrated in the area.
+Man Dam Garden is used as a local picnic spot.